Consistent Bedtime Routine for Young Children

 Chasing your children around the house to get ready for bed.
 The whining and resistance because bedtime is their least favorite time of day.

 Bedtime used to be such a struggle in my house.
 My daughter would whine that she didn’t want to go to bed.
-Then my son came along, and we realized we had no consistent routine to settle them down for the night.
+Then my son came along, and we realized we had no consistent routine to settle them down for the night and we needed to implement earlier bedtimes.

-Routines are not possible every single night but establishing a routine the kids can follow can help calm them down because they know what to expect.
+Routines are not possible every single night but establishing a routine the kids can follow can help calm them down because they know what to expect at the end of the day.
 My husband and I decided to set up a consistent routine and the bedtime struggles started to go away.
 While every night isn’t perfect, the kids have a much easier time going to bed.
-They don’t even remember what it was like before their routine now.
+They don’t even remember what it was like before their good bedtime routine now.

 Check out my nightly bedtime routine to get my children to bed consistently and with fewer tears.